corollari/talloc/optimization/README.md

-This system uses simulated annealing for to optimize the cost function
+This system uses simulated annealing to optimize the cost function

 ## Set up (can be skipped)
 ```